takehito-kogure/fluent-plugin-redshift/README.md

 ## Overview

 Amazon Redshift output plugin uploads event logs to an Amazon Redshift Cluster.
-Supportted data formats are csv, tsv and json.
+Supported data formats are csv, tsv and json.
 An S3 bucket and a Redshift Cluster are required to use this plugin.

 ## Installation